TomPlum/react-git-log/README.md

 - Mobile responsiveness for the demo site
 - Add graph render strategy with a second option to use 2d rendering context (html canvas)
 - Add eslint to pipeline
-- Add in prop to show-hide the index pseudo commit
 - Tags should be independent.
 Add a new optional field to the log entry / commit objects.
 - Branch / Tags column is fixed.
 Dynamically floor it to match the max tag size currently being rendered?
 - Is the SS paginated log gonna accept data from multiple branches?
 Because then we need the HEAD commits of each branch